MicrosoftDocs/bot-docs/articles/v4sdk/skills-write-manifest-2-1.md

 ### messageActivity object

-Describes a message activity accepted by the skill.
+Describes a message activity accepted or sent by the skill.
 The message activity's text property contains the user's utterance.

 | Field | Type | Required | Description |
 |:-|:-|:-|:-|